kwontaeim/WeTrip/README.md

 # We Trip
-Nov 2016 Bitcamp(Bootcamp) Team Project
+Bitcamp(Bootcamp) Team Project, Nov 2016

 ## Introduction
 The traveling trend is changing packages to single trip.